-In addition to the amounts listed above, IPL plans to spend an additional \$385 million for the three-year period from 2014 to 2016 to comply with the Mercury and Air Toxics Standards ("MATS") rule (IPL plans to spend a total of \$511 million for this project, including amounts already expended).
+In addition to the amounts listed above, IPL plans to spend additional amounts related to environmental compliance, including \$326 million for the three-year period from 2014 to 2016 to comply with the Mercury and Air Toxics Standards ("MATS") rule.
+IPL plans to spend a total of \$460 million for this project, including amounts already expended.
+Please see "Environmental Matters - MATS" below for more details.

 IPL also plans to spend \$626 million on replacement generation costs through 2017 as a result of the retirement of existing facilities not equipped with advanced environmental control technologies required to comply with existing and expected regulations.
-Of this amount, \$611 million is projected to be spent in the three-year period from 2014 to 2016.
-In addition, IPL will incur significant costs for compliance with other environmental regulations, including the National Pollutant Discharge Elimination System ("NPDES") permit program under the U.S. Clean Water Act ("CWA").
-The costs for NPDES are still being reviewed and are expected to be material during the forecast period.
+Of this amount, \$611 million is projected to be expended in the three-year period from 2014 to 2016.
+Please see "Environmental Matters - Unit Retirements and Replacement Generation" below for more details.

+Other environmental expenditures include costs for compliance with the National Pollutant Discharge Elimination System ("NPDES") permit program under the U.S. Clean Water Act ("CWA").
+The costs for NPDES at our Petersburg Plant for 2014-2016 are expected to be \$213 million (IPL plans to spend a total of \$224 million for this project, including amounts already expended).
+Finally, as a result of environmental regulations, IPL plans to refuel Unit 7 at Harding Street converting from coal-fired to natural gas-fired.
+The 2014-2016 cost of the projects necessary to complete this conversion, including costs for NPDES, MATS preservation and dry ash handling, are expected to be \$98 million (IPL plans to spend a total of \$108 million on this project, including amounts already expended).
+Please see "Environmental Matters - Environmental Wastewater Requirements" below for more details.